Rail transport in Ukraine: Integration with the EU railroads

-Transition to the Standard gauge
+Transition to the standard gauge

 Since the 2010s, and especially since the February 2022 Russian invasion of Ukraine, much urge has been given to plans to build new standard-gauge connections between the largest cities and EU countries, and switch over parts of the Ukrainian network from 1,520 mm to standard gauge.
 Although switching the entire network over quickly would not be realistic, the construction or renewal of standard-gauge border crossings were deemed viable options to be prioritised.

 In February 2021, plans were drafted by the Ministry of Infrastructure for building four standard-gauge sections with a total length of 2,000 km, with a top train speed of over 250 km/h.
-The first and longest of these would be a 896 km-long track between Kyiv and Lviv, onwards to the Ukrainian-Polish border.
+The first and longest of these would be an 896 km-long track between Kyiv and Lviv, onwards to the Ukrainian-Polish border.
 The plans also included standard-gauge rail between Chernivtsi and Siret, Romania.
 Restoration of the Mostyska-1 to Rodatychi standard-gauge track is under discussion.

 Following the October 2022 European Union decision to extend the EU TEN-T system, in June 2023 it was agreed for passenger transport to bring a European Standard gauge line from Poland to Kyiv via Lviv.

 Other planned TEN-T European standard lines include: